Pasteurization of juices, purees, gazpacho, soups, broths and soya based drinks

 Preheating 1 (Regeneration)

-As explained earlier, the hot product is cooled by the incoming cold product and the pasteurized product passes through the hygienic tubes.
+As explained earlier, the hot product is cooled by the incoming cold product and the pasteurized product passes through the sanitary tubes.

 MI type corrugated multitube heat exchangers are used with chilled water and/or glycol as the cooling medium.After the cooling module, a temperature sensor and a visual thermometer are fitted to enable the process to be controlled.
 After the cooling section and before the aseptic valve leading to the filler/tank, a refractometer is fitted to enable the °Brix to be measured at the outlet.